What alterations can you make to the rental home or unit you rent?

 - Can I put in a dog door?

 - Can I put in an above-ground pool in the backyard?

-When requesting alterations it is important to remember that the owner or property manager wants to accommodate you, however, the bigger picture needs to be considered.
-When looking for a rental you may want to consider some of the things you or family are going to need that you can’t live without.
+When requesting alterations it is important to remember that the owner or property manager wants to accommodate you.
+However, the bigger picture needs to be considered.
+When looking for a rental, you may want to consider some of the things you or family are going to need that you can’t live without.
 For instance, if you are allergic to the carpet, you should look to rent a house with tile, wood floor or new carpet.
 If you want to use your own appliances look for places that do not provide them.
-It is always very important to receive permission from the owner or property manager prior to making any changes to the home or unit, be willing to remove or reverse any changes you make and if you don’t be aware that you could be charged for curing the alterations.
+It is always very important to receive permission from the owner or property manager before making any changes to the home or unit, be willing to remove or reverse any changes you make and if you don’t be aware that you could be charged for curing the alterations.

-Need Property Managment Services in Redding CA. or surrounding close by?
+Need Property Management Services in Redding CA. or surrounding close by?
 We would love to help.
 Contact us at 530-410-6085